Varun-505/Varun-505/README.md

+Welcome to my GitHub profile!

-- 👋 Hi, I’m @Varun-505
+- 👋 Hi, I’m @Varun Madineni
-- 👀 I’m interested in Web Development
+- 👀 I’m interested tech enthusiast.
+I have a keen interest in Vlsi, Chip Designing, Data analytics, Embedded systems, and Machine Learning models.
+My skills and experiences span various projects and internships that showcase my commitment to innovation and technology.
+- Programming Languages: Python, Java, JavaScipt
+- Data Analytics: MS Excel, SQL, PowerBI
-- 🌱 I’m currently learning Mern Stack
+- 🌱 I’m currently learning about Web Development
 - 💞️ I’m looking to collaborate on Projects
 - 📫 How to reach me : www.linkedin.com/in/varun-madineni-292b73324
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I am exploring unique ways to integrate Mern Stack with smart data analysis, aiming for impactful applications in sustainable urban management!
+- ⚡ Fun fact: I am exploring unique ways to integrate Mern Stack with smart data analysis, aiming for impactful applications.

 <!---
 Varun-505/Varun-505 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.